PostHog/posthog.com/contents/docs/apps/outfunnel-exporter.md

 ### What are the requirements for this app?

-The Outfunnel Exporter requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.
+ProductSync by Outfunnel requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.

 ### Is the source code for this app available?

 PostHog is open-source and so are all apps on the platform.
-The [source code for the Outfunnel Exporter](https://github.com/PostHog/outfunnel-export-pluginn) is available on GitHub.
+The [source code for the ProductSync by Outfunnel](https://github.com/PostHog/outfunnel-export-plugin) is available on GitHub.

 ### Who created this app?